by Mary Swander

 For information on booking, contact Janine Calsbeek, touring director: touringSWP@gmail.com .

-Mary Swander is the Poet Laureate of the State of Iowa.
-She has published over thirteen books of poetry and non-fiction, in addition to plays, radio and television scripts and magazine articles.
+Mary Swander, recent Poet Laureate of the State of Iowa, has published over thirteen books of poetry and non-fiction, in addition to plays, radio and television scripts and magazine articles.
 She has appeared in such places as The New Yorker, The New York Times Magazine, National Public Radio, and Poetry Magazine.
 Swander’s plays Driving the Body Back and Farmscape have toured the U.S. and 2013 Farmscape was performed for Secretary of Agriculture Tom Vilsack and his staff at the U.S.D.A.

 Texts cited in Map of my Kingdom: